 On the other hand, roller skates tend to be used more indoors; they’re great for activities like roller dancing or quad skate roller hockey that require greater agility.
 No matter what you choose, you’ll be able to enjoy all kinds of smooth skating experiences!

 When it comes to stability, roller skates offer superior performance compared to rollerblades.
-This is a great option if you’re just getting started with skating because they provide better balance and stability when skating slowly.
+This is a great option if you’re just getting started with skating because it provides better balance and stability when skating slowly.
 Even though they are more stable than rollerblades, they can sometimes roll in the wrong direction, making you more susceptible to falling unexpectedly.

 Additionally, roller skates aren’t as good at rolling over small objects such as tiny rocks or pebbles, which can make your ride uncomfortable or create safety hazards.
 On the other hand, rollerblades offer less stability but can go over small objects more easily and smoothly.